-Whether you buy an S20 or S21, or even plan to buy a refurbished model, you can’t go wrong with the Samsung Galaxy.
-Further, it is important to protect your smartphone investment with an Upsie smartphone extended warranty
+Whether you buy an S20 or S21, or even plan to buy a refurbished model, you can't go wrong with the Samsung Galaxy.
+Further, it is important to protect your smartphone investment with an Upsie smartphone subscription warranty

 to cover accidents and product defects.